Stranded in Kabul: US resident short of options - Mind Of The Geek

 Mr Naderi said on Tuesday he did not know what to do, but was considering leaving Afghanistan through the border with Pakistan or Tajikistan.
 As proof of his US residency, he provided a picture of his green card, which he received last year, and said he was living with his father in Philadelphia in hopes of moving his wife and son. in the USA.
 (The State Department declined to comment on her case, citing privacy concerns.)

-He returned to Afghanistan on August 10 to gather immigration documents for his wife and son, said his father, Esmail Naderi, who had worked for several US military companies in construction and other fields between 2004 and 2015. .
+He returned to Afghanistan on August 10 to gather immigration documents for his wife and son, said his father, Esmail Naderi, who had worked for several US military companies in construction and other fields from 2004 to 2015. .

 Five days later, the Taliban seized power and the United States embassy in Kabul closed its doors as diplomats were evacuated to the airport.